 Electric scooters are taking over downtown Milwaukee and are popular because you can get to where you are going fast and cheap.
 They are also convenient because you can leave them pretty much anywhere.
 While they are incredibly fun, handy, and user-friendly, there are certain risks that a rider takes in using them.
 While riding an electric scooter you risk the chance of injuring yourself or others.
 If you are injured in a scooter accident you may need the guidance of an experienced personal injury attorney to help you navigate the unfamiliar legal territory.
 Read on for more information.

 What are electric scooters?

-Currently there are 3 different scooter companies that have dropped their products in downtown Milwaukee- Lime, Spin, and Bird Scooters.
+Currently, there are 3 different scooter companies that have dropped their products in downtown Milwaukee- Lime, Spin, and Bird Scooters.
 They are all electronic scooters that can be rented out via their mobile app.
-They charge a fee to start up the scooter and then continue to charge a couple cents per minute they are in use.
+They charge a fee to start up the scooter and then continue to charge a couple of cents per minute they are in use.
 They can go up to about 15mph and all of the brands can be found in most major cities around the United States.
 Curious as to how they work?
 You can download the given scooter brand’s app, and from there you can see all the scooters not in use that are available in your area.
 They are all equipped with GPS tracking, which allows the user to see all of the scooters in their given area.
 Once you find one, you can use the app to scan the code on that given scooter.

 You enter your payment information into the app, and it will start charging immediately once you begin your ride.
 When you are done, you simply end the ride on the app, it will stop charging you, and you can park the scooter safely on the sidewalk near your destination.
 Be sure to move them out of the way of common foot traffic as a courtesy.
 When they need to be charged, people can pick them up, charge them up at their designated charging stations around the city.
 The companies then compensate the people who charge them.
 They then have the scooters placed back out in the city ready to be used again.